thewca/tnoodle/server/src_tnoodle_resources/tnoodleServerHandler/server/readme-tnoodle.md

 ### view/PUZZLE.[png|svg|json]?scramble=SCRAMBLE&width=WIDTH&height=HEIGHT ###

-If JSON, then boundaries of the puzzles faces will be returned in json format.
+If json, then boundaries of the puzzles faces will be returned in json format.
 This is necessary information for creating a color scheme chooser.

 width/height is the maximum allowed width/height for the resulting image.
 It will not screw up the image's aspect ratio.
 If 0, it will attempt to use the preferred width/height.